MicrosoftDocs/well-architected/well-architected/security/design-identity-authentication.md

 **How is the application authenticated when communicating with Azure platform services?**
 ***

-Managed identities enable Azure Services to authenticate to each other without presenting explicit credentials via code and increase security.
+Managed identities enable Azure Services to authenticate to each other without presenting explicit credentials via code.

 Managed identities for Azure resources is a feature of Azure Active Directory.
 Each of the Azure services that support managed identities for Azure resources are subject to their own timeline.
 Make sure you review the availability status of managed identities for your resource and known issues before you begin.
 The feature provides Azure services with an automatically managed identity in Azure AD.
 You can use the identity to authenticate to any service that supports Azure AD authentication, including Key Vault, without any credentials in your code.
 The managed identities for Azure resources feature is free with Azure AD for Azure subscriptions, there's no additional cost.